dsfields/landlord/README.md

 $ npm install landlord -S
 ```

-Then create instances of `Landlord` to issue a `Lease` on the entries you wish to insert.
+Then create instances of `Landlord` to issue `Lease` instances on the entries you wish to insert.

 ```js
 const Landlord = require('landlord');